 Minneapolis Mayor Jacob Frey and St. Paul Mayor Melvin Carter issued executive orders.
 The mayors said in a virtual news conference that they hoped the new policies would encourage people to get vaccinated and prevent widespread closures as the omicron variant continues to create rising COVID-19 cases in both cities.
 "I can't emphasize this enough," Frey said.
 "This is a critical next step to avoid closures.
 We want to stay open, and we need to stay safer."

-Note: This story has been updated to reflect changes in the requirements.
+Note: This story has been updated.